Design as Care

 Contextual Design

-Above: Memory Care Experience Station, designed into a lounge
+Above: Memory Care Experience Station pilot, designed into a lounge.

 Below: Children’s Creativity Museum Early Childhood Gallery